joelparkerhenderson/objectives-and-key-results/README.md

 "I came in thinking I had one laser-focused mission.
 But I had seen an org use OKRs and was interested in deploying the system.
 So I found a format I liked (Excel, objectives in bold, key results under each, quarters pushing out in columns to the right), explained the plan to people, invited them to come get me up to speed on things.
 Turned out there were over 70 discrete projects ongoing trying to implement or change things.
 Some from above, some initiated from below, some inherited from my predecessor who hadn't bothered to mention them to me.
 I had started 1:1s every week with each of 5-6 folks and got their input.
 Each person ended up with their own sheet.
 It took a while to sort out that some people had different names for the same things.
 There was clearly some gradient descent on my part.
 70 projects is the lowest local minimum I could find.
 It took several epochs to find."

 "John Doerr wrote the great book about OKRs to explain how important they were in setting the strategy for Intel when it went out of the memory business and focused just on processors: achieving that in 1 quarter is only possible with very clear communication.
-If it's not rare enough (quaterly or yearly) or not short enough (few items), it doesn't work, it's just a wish list.
-I have seen them working and not working (when the whole team knew that doing all the strech goals were impossible)."
+If it's not rare enough (quarterly or yearly) or not short enough (few items), it doesn't work, it's just a wish list.
+I have seen them working and not working (when the whole team knew that doing all the stretch goals were impossible)."

 "We just got done with trying OKRs for a quarter at my company.
 It was overall a really positive experience.
 We had a small team of people working to push out a new product.
 At the beginning of the quarter, we defined what success looked like for that new product and came up with the key indicators for it.
 As a developer, it was really fulfilling to take time to really think through what it would take to build out a truly quality product.
 I spent a lot more time thinking through the things I normally wouldn't put much effort into.
 We built tools to help our support team understand the new product.
 We put together documentation.
 We took time to think about how to train the company on the new product.
 We wrote automated tests to make sure that we could sell the new product as a stable solution.
 Everything was focused on our overall objective to deliver a quality product.
 Our team had people from development, marketing, sales, product, and quality assurance.
 It was great to see a cross-department team unified to get something amazing done.
 Just adding a data point that there are ways to make it work well."